Birat Gold Cup

 Birat Gold Cup (Nepali: विराट गोल्डकप, previously called the Mahendra Gold Cup) is an annual football tournament held in Biratnagar, the second largest metropolitan city of Nepal.
-It has been held at the Sahid Rangsala stadium in Biratnagar, Morang, Nepal every year since 2012 A.D.
-The event witnesses participation from several national and international teams, and is amongst the most sought after football tournament of the nation.
+It has been held at the Sahid Rangasala stadium since 2012.
+The event witnesses participation from several national and international teams, and is among the most prestigious football tournaments of the nation.

 The tournament for the year 2077 B.S.
-(2021 A.D.) is scheduled to night matches and would supposedly be the first Nepalese tournament to do so outside Kathmandu valley.
-A total of 10 participating teams from across 2 nations (Nepal and India) are scheduled to play for the cup this year.
+(2021 A.D.) saw a total of 10 participating teams from only 2 nations (Nepal and India).
+In the 2023 edition, Nepal Super League team Biratnagar City won the title, defeating the visiting Indian Kerala Premier League Luca Soccer Club 4–0.